opconWizard/opcon-docs/docs/Files/Database-Information/OpCon-Database-Layout.md

   ActionName            This column contains the ACTIONNAME from the ENSMESSAGES table.                                                                                       varchar (255)   None
   ActionIncludeId       This column contains the ACTIONINCID from the ENSMESSAGES table.                                                                                      char (1)        None
   NotifyDelimiter       This column contains the Notify delimiter from the NOTIFY table.                                                                                      char (1)        None
-  AcknowledgedBy        This column contains the USERSIGNON of the user who acknowledged the [escalation]{.GeneralEscalatedNotification}.                                     char (512)      None   AcknowledgeTime       This column contains the time the [escalation]{.GeneralEscalatedNotification} was acknowledged.                                                       datetime (8)    None
+  AcknowledgedBy        This column contains the USERSIGNON of the user who acknowledged the escalation.                                     char (512)      None   AcknowledgeTime       This column contains the time the escalation was acknowledged.                                                       datetime (8)    None
   AcknowledgeHostName   This column contains the name of the host from which the acknowledgment was made.                                                                     varchar (100)   None

   : Escalation Column Descriptions